melvyndekort/hevc-transcoder/README.md

 The entire process looks like this:

-1. hevc-portainer searches the filesystem and uploads video files to S3 (`TODO/` prefix)
+1. `processor.py` searches the filesystem and uploads video files to S3 (`TODO/` prefix)
 1. S3 sends an upload event to EventBridge
 1. EventBridge triggers a new ECS task (hevc-processor)
-1. hevc-processor downloads the file from S3
+1. `transcoder.py` downloads the file from S3
-1. hevc-processor transcodes the file to H.265
+1. `transcoder.py` transcodes the file to H.265
-1. hevc-processor uploads the file to S3 (`DONE/` prefix)
+1. `transcoder.py` uploads the file to S3 (`DONE/` prefix)
-1. hevc-portainer downloads the file from S3
+1. `processor.py` downloads the file from S3

 ![Flow diagram](docs/flow.png "Flow")

 ## Build & deploy

-GitHub actions workflows will build the Docker containers and configure the AWS infrastructure with Terraform.
+A GitHub actions workflow will build the Docker container and configure the AWS infrastructure with Terraform.
-The `hevc-portainer` container gets deployed by [dockersetup](https://github.com/melvyndekort/dockersetup).
+The local Docker container is started by [scheduler](https://github.com/melvyndekort/scheduler).

 ## Development

-There are basically 3 main folders within this repository:
+There are basically 2 important folders within this repository:

-* hevc-portainer
-* hevc-processor
+* hevc_transcoder
 * terraform

-### hevc-portainer
+### hevc_transcoder

-This folder contains a Python project which does the local processing.
+This folder contains a Python project with the 2 main modules `processor.py` and `transcoder.py`.
 The project uses **poetry** for dependency management and **pytest** for unit testing.
-There is a **Dockerfile** to build the deployable container.

-### hevc-processor

-This folder contains a simple **bash** script that coordinates S3 and ffmpeg.
 There is a **Dockerfile** to build the deployable container.

 ### terraform